 The Heart symbol can be used to express that you loved watching or listening to a student's presentation or a possible answer to a question.

 The Tada symbol can be used when celebrating a joyful moment within the session, such as the unit's last day.

 The Raise Hand symbol can be used when a participant has a question they wish to ask you.
 Just as a student would raise their hand in class, this is the virtual mechanic to do so.
-Once you have permitted them to speak, they may unmute themselves and ask their question, or possibly answer a question you asked them.
-Once finished, they can click on the Raise Hand symbol again to remove the symbol.
+Once you have permitted them to speak, they may unmute themselves and ask their question or possibly answer a question you asked them.
+Once finished, they can click on the Raised Hand symbol again to remove the symbol.